-THE Dublin Evening Post says that letters have been received from Rome, by Catholics of distinction in Eondon, amounting that the mission of Mr. Lucas to the "Eternal City" has, so far, entirely failed.
-At the date of those letters nothing had occurred about the appeal against the exercise of his ecclesiastical authority by Dr. Walsh, Bishop of Ossory, which has been so much boasted of by the Tablet and Nation; but a copy of a "Memorial," said to be in course of signature in Ireland, had been placed in the hands of Monsignor Barnabo, Secretary of Propaganda.
-So far, the great object of Mr. Lucas, and the small section sustaining him at Rome, had been to urge complaints of an exceedingly vague description against Dr. Cullen, Archbishop of Dublin, to the effect that his grace had taken steps to discountenance political agitation, and to prevent clergymen from leaving their own dioceses to take part in agitating missions elsewhere.
-The charges of which Mr. Lucas was the bearer had been brought before Propaganda, but on examination they were found to be altogether groundless and untenable; and it appears that Propaganda itself was subsequently assailed from the same quarter.
-Those letters further stated that Mr. Lucas, and the parties who co-operate with him in Ireland were looked upon as engaged in schemes very injurious to religion, and that they received no countenance from any high or influential quarter.
-Nevertheless, Mr. Lucas avowed his determination to persevere to the last; and is it likely, if he be so disposed, that the Editor of the Tablet will have ample time to obtain a far better knowledge of the antiquities of Rome than any other Quaker who ever paid a visit to the Holy City.

-It is mentioned that the statutes which had been agreed; to by the Synods of Dublin and Armagh, against which Mr. Lucas and his confederates protest, were about to receive the sanction of his Holiness.
-Indeed, one of the letters states that the statutes of the province of Dublin had been already approved of by. the Sovereign Pontiff.
-Altogether, this mission to Rome against Irish bishops is likely to be a most signal failure, and the recoil will have a most crushing effect in Ireland upon that party assuming to be ultra-Catholic, but embracing Dissenters from the Established Church and persons whose motives are at least questionable, and whose policy has been to degrade religion for the advancement of their political designs.
+THE Dublin Evening Post says that letters have been received from Rome, by Catholics of distinc-tion in London, announcing that the mission of Mr. Lucas to the "Eternal City" has, so far, entirely failed.
+At the date of those letters nothing had occurred about the appeal against the exercise of his ecclesiastical authority by Dr. Walsh, Bishop of Ossory, which has been so much boasted of by the Tablet and Nation; but a copy of a "Memorial," said to be in course of signature in Ireland, had been placed in the hands of Monsignor Barnabo, Secre. tary of Propaganda.
+So far, the great object of Mr. Lucas, and the small section sustaining him at Rome, had been to urge complaints of an exceedingly the guidance of their servants vague description against Dr. Cullen, Archbishop of carried out by the guard Colman.
+Dublin, to the effect that his grace had taken steps to-discountenance-political-agitation,-and to-pre-vent clergymen from leaving their own dioceses to take part in agitating missions elsewhere.
+The charges of which Mr. Lucas was the bearer had been brought before Propaganda, but on examination they were found to be altogetlier groundless and untenable; and it appears that Propaganda itself was subsequently assailed from the same quarter.
+Those letters further stated that Mr. Lucas, and the parties who co-operate with him in Ireland, | waiting-rooms, and died in half an hour.
+The tire were looked upon as engaged in schemes very inju- had been but recently put on, and had a flaw in it. rious to religion, and that they received no countenance from any high or influential quarter.
+Nevertheless, Mr. Lucas avowed his determination to persevere to the last; and is it likely, if he be so disposed, that the Editor of the Tablet will have disposed, that the Editor of the Tablet will have a charge against Mrs. Emily Harriet Geraldine ample time to obtain a far better knowledge of the Morris, described as the wife of Mr. William Morris, antiquities of Rome than any other Quaker who ever paid a visit to the Holy City.
+It is mentioned that the statutes which had been | band to a bill of exchange for 1500%. agreed to by the Synods of Dublin and Armagh, against which Mr. Lucas and his confederates protest, were about to receive the sanction of his Holiness.
+Indeed, one of the letters states that the statutes of the province of Dublin had been already approved of by the Sovereign Pontiff.
+Altogether, this mission to Rome against Irish bishops is likely to be a most signal failure, and the recoil will have a most crushing effect in Ireland upon that party assuming to be ultra-Catholic, but embracing Dissenters from the Established Church and persons' whose motives are at least questionable, and whose policy has been to degrade religion for the advancement of their political designs.